api3dao/vitepress-docs/docs/guides/airnode/quick-start-aws/index.md

 ## 5. Deploy

-Make sure Docker is running and then execute the deployer image from the root of the `quick-deploy-aws` folder.
+Make sure Docker is running and then execute the deployer image from the root of the `quick-start-aws` folder.
 A `receipt.json` file will be created upon completion.
 It contains some deployment information and is used to remove the Airnode.